A 9 year-old girl with a story book outside her home in her village in Khyber Pakhtunkhwa Province, Pakistan.

 Leveraging Change For Children

-Through Literacy Boost and other effective education programs, Save the Children is working together with partners around the world toward ensuring that every child receives a quality education and gains the skills and knowledge they need to thrive and develop.
+Through Literacy Boost and other effective education and literacy programs, Save the Children is working together with partners around the world to ensure that every child receives a quality education and gains the skills and knowledge they need to thrive and develop.

-Globally, Save the Children is helping to craft a new global development goal on education, beginning in 2015, to ensure that girls and boys everywhere learn how to read, write, and count by the age of 12, and that the learning gaps between the poorest and the richest children are significantly reduced.
+- Globally, Save the Children is helping to craft a new global development goal on education to ensure that girls and boys everywhere learn how to read, write, and count by the age of 12, and that the learning gaps between the poorest and the richest children are significantly reduced.

-In the U.S., Save the Children is working with the U.S. Congress to support funding for global education, both bilaterally and through the multilateral Global Partnership for Education initiative, and support policies like the Education for All Act that will make a transformative change in children’s ability to learn in developing countries.
+- In the United States, Save the Children is working with the U.S. Congress to support funding for global education, both bilaterally and through the multilateral Global Partnership for Education initiative, and support policies like the Education for All Act that will make a transformative change in children’s ability to learn in developing countries.

 Where is Literacy Boost?